 WATCH: Oklahoma HC Lincoln Riley Press Conference

-Oklahoma head coach Lincoln Riley met with the media over zoom to preview the Sooners' Week 11 matchup with the Baylor Bears.
+Oklahoma head coach Lincoln Riley met with the media ahead of the Sooners' Week 12 matchup with Iowa State.

-Watch Oklahoma head coach Lincoln Riley's full press conference with the media over zoom on Thursday, Nov.
-11 as he previews the Sooners' Week 11 collision with the No. 13 Baylor Bears in Waco, TX.
+Watch Oklahoma head coach Lincoln Riley's full weekly press conference from Tuesday, Nov.
+16 ahead of the Sooners' Week 12 matchup with the Iowa State Cyclones on Saturday in Norman.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!